chunfeilung/bonaparticle/README.md

 The first reasonably feature-complete and bug-free version isn’t expected until February 2016, so probably around then.
 If you are comfortable wading through LaTeX code, you can read the comments in `bonaparticle.cls` for now, or send me questions via email.

 ## License
-The Bonaparticle project consists of a LaTeX class (`bonaparticle.cls`) and a small collection of helper scripts (pretty much everything inside the `bin` folder).
-[The MIT license](LICENSE.md) applies to these, and only these, parts of this repository.
+`bonaparticle.cls` is licensed under the [The MIT license](LICENSE.md).
+I’m not exactly sure which license applies to the Frutiger files, so those’ll most likely be removed from this repository in the near future.

 ## Contacting the author
 If you have any questions about this project (or just want to say hi), you can contact me by sending an email to: